starcitizen-lug/lug-helper/README.md

 - `Switch the helper between LIVE/PTU/EPTU`
   - Target the LIVE, PTU, or EPTU installation for all operations.
 Defaults to LIVE on each run.

-`Target a different Star Citizen installation`
+- `Target a different Star Citizen installation`
   - Select a different wine prefix for the Helper to target in its operations

+- `Install PowerShell into Wine prefix`
+  - Uses winetricks to install PowerShell

 - `Delete my Star Citizen USER folder and preserve my keybinds`
   - The helper will make backups of any exported keybinds, delete your Star Citizen USER folder, then restore your keybind files.